SAP-samples/teched2025-BTM163/exercises/ex4/README.md

 ## Exercise 4.2 Creation of Test Data Set

 If you want to keep your data in cloud and you need to make periodic/regular update of those data using Automation, TTA have the inbuilt feature called Test Data set.
+To use test data in a test case, you need to link the two:
+1.In your test case, hover over the Value column of the line where you want to use test data.
+Then, select the  icon.

+Let's say your test case steers a text box called First name, and you want SAP Enterprise Continuous Testing by Tricentis to enter test data into this text box at runtime.
+In this case, hover over the Value column of First name.

+In the subsequent dialog, select Prefill expression values.
+Then, define the data you want to link:

+Specify your data set or subset, as well as the column that contains the data.

+Select Prefill values.

+To finalize the link, select Apply.

+And that's it!
+Your test data is now linked to this particular test action.